 Residents are also required to spend a full month on child psychiatry.
 The second month of adult neurology outpatient occurs this year.
 Three to four months of additional electives or research are available this year.
 Electives must be approved by the Program Director.

-During their final 5 months of inpatient rotations on pediatric neurology the residents improve the skills required to lead a team of residents as a ward senior.
+During their final 4 months of inpatient rotations on pediatric neurology the residents improve the skills required to lead a team of residents as a ward senior.
 This is monitored closely by the attending.
-They closely supervise the 2nd year residents during their initial months on the pediatric neurology inpatient/consult service and are involved in supervising and teaching rotating residents and students.
+They closely supervise the 2nd year residents during their initial 2-3 months on the pediatric neurology inpatient/consult service and are involved in supervising and teaching rotating residents and students.
 They also continue to attend the subspecialty clinics and their continuity clinic during this time.
-One month is spent as a senior resident on an adult neurology consult service.
+As noted previously one month is spent on adult neurology outpatient service.

-Six months of elective time allows the resident to pursue research or other interests, such as neurodevelopmental disabilities, genetic metabolic disorders, neuro-oncology, clinical neurophysiology and research.
+Six months of elective time allows the resident to pursue other interests, such as neurodevelopmental disabilities, movement disorders, genetic metabolic disorders, neuro-oncology, research and clinical neurophysiology.

 Teaching responsibilities for both 2nd and 3rd year residents involve supervision and training of residents and medical students rotating on pediatric neurology.
 The residents also participate in teaching the medical students' neuroscience block.
 Residents are also responsible for preparation of 2-3 case presentation/topic reviews, 1-2 epilepsy reviews, 1-2 journal clubs, and a major presentation to the entire department each year.
 All these are under the direction of an assigned attending.

-At the end of the training the Program Director, along with input from the advisors and the education committee, provide a final evaluation verifying that the resident has achieved adequate ability to practice competently and independently.
+At the end of the training the Program Director, along with input from the advisors and the clinical competency committee, provide a final evaluation verifying that the resident has achieved adequate ability to practice competently and independently.